chenrbin/cen3031project/src/backend/README.md

 Delete /delete to delete by name

 ## Clubs
-Get / to obtain a list of all clubs and their attributes
+Get / to obtain a list of all clubs and their attributes.
+Returns an array of json club objects

 Post /create to create a club.
 Parameters: {clubName, category, url, description, memberCount}
 Only clubName and category are required. clubName must be unique.